 - 16.2.1.
-Each club will provide Concacaf with a minimum of two field player international uniforms (shirt, shorts and socks) of different and contrasting colors (one predominately dark and one predominately light) for its official and reserve field international uniforms (shirt, shorts and socks) for all matches, by the timeline as stated in the Technical Guide.
-In addition, each club will have three goalkeeper international uniforms must be both distinctly different and contrasting from each other as well as different and contrasting from the official and reserve kits. - 16.2.2.
+Each club will provide Concacaf with a minimum of two field player kits (shirt, shorts and socks) of different and contrasting colors (one predominately dark and one predominately light) for its official and reserve field kits (shirt, shorts and socks) for all matches, by the timeline as stated in the Technical Guide.
+In addition, each club will have three goalkeeper kits which must be both distinctly different and contrasting from each other as well as different and contrasting from the official and reserve kits. - 16.2.2.
 Each club must count with an international uniform, which should have the right sleeve free from sponsors and partners, to be used exclusively for the competition.
-All infractions will be dealt with by the Disciplinary Committee - 16.2.3.
-The approval of these international uniforms is at the discretion of Concacaf, and final approval will be provided in writing to each club. - 16.2.4.
-If any of the Concacaf approved uniforms kits are changed in any way from the point of approval until the point at which the club no longer participates in The Competition, it must be reviewed and approved again by Concacaf. - 16.2.5.
-Concacaf will inform the clubs of the international uniforms that they will wear one week prior to each match. - 16.2.6.
+All infractions will be dealt with by the Disciplinary Committee. - 16.2.3.
+The approval of these kits is at the discretion of Concacaf, and final approval will be provided in writing to each club. - 16.2.4.
+If any of the Concacaf approved uniforms kits are changed in any way from the point of approval until the point at which the club no longer participates in The Competition, it must be reviewed and approved again by Concacaf.

+- 16.2.5.
+Concacaf will inform the clubs of the colors that they will wear one week prior to each match. - 16.2.6.
 Each club must travel with: - 16.2.6.1.
-Both sets of field player and goalie international uniforms. - 16.2.6.2.
-A field player international uniform without a number in the event of damage to the primary uniform. - 16.2.6.3.
-In addition to all the above (and as the only exception), each club travel with a set of goalkeeper international uniforms without names or numbers to be used only if an outfield player must take the position of goalkeeper during a match.
-This extra set of goalkeeper international uniforms must be provided in the same colors as the regular goalkeeper shirts. - 16.2.7.
+Both sets of field player and goalie uniforms. - 16.2.6.2.
+A field player kit without a number in the event of damage to the primary uniform. - In addition to all the above (and as the only exception), each club travel with a set of goalkeeper shirts without names or numbers to be used only if an outfield player must take the position of goalkeeper during a match.
+This extra set of goalkeeper shirts must be provided in the same colors as the regular goalkeeper shirts. - 16.2.7.
 If players choose to wear additional undergarments such as thermals and these garments extend beyond the borders of the sleeves or shorts, then the color of this material must be the same as the uniform, or the same color that extends the border of the uniform. - 16.2.8.
 If the referee determines that the colors utilized by the teams could lead to confusion, he may decide, in consultation with other Concacaf officials onsite, to issue a change.
-In this case, the home team would be required to change if the visiting teams second kit does not resolve the issue.

-16.3.
-Team Kit approval procedures

-- 16.3.1.
-Each participating club will provide Concacaf with exact samples with numbers, of the following equipment no later than The Competition's workshop, in June 2024: - 16.3.1.1.
-Official and reserve player international uniforms (one set each of shirts, shorts, socks). - 16.3.1.2.
-Official and reserve goalkeeper's international uniforms (shirts, shorts, socks).
+In this case, the home team would be required to change if the visiting teams second kit does not resolve the issue. - 16.3.
+Team Kit approval procedures - 16.3.1.
+Each participating club will provide Concacaf with exact samples with numbers, of the following equipment no later than The Competition's workshop, in June 2025: - 16.3.1.1.
+Official and reserve player kits (one set each of shirts, shorts, socks). - 16.3.1.2.
+Official and reserve goalkeeper's kit (shirts, shorts, socks).